digicademy/cobj_xslt/Documentation/Tutorials/XsltTypotag/Index.rst

 .. important::

    TYPO3 versions lower than 7.6.20 and 8.7.3 contain a bug that prevents the functionality described in this tutorial from working.
-Please make sure you use the above versions (or higher) if you want to implement the TypoTag functionality.
+Please make sure that you use the correct versions if you want to implement the TypoTag functionality.

 From a developers point of view using the XSLT content object in a